ToshihiroIguchi/atv/README.md

 ### Launch web application
 You can install from R console.
-If shiny, tibble and ggplot2 are not installed on your PC, install shiny, tibble and ggplot2 with Internet connection.
+If shiny, tibble, NSM3 and ggplot2 are not installed on your PC, install shiny, tibble, NSM3 and ggplot2 with Internet connection.

-    install.packages(c("shiny", "ggplot2", "tibble"))
+    install.packages(c("shiny", "ggplot2", "tibble", "NSM3"))

 If shiny is installed, it can be started from R console with the following command.